demula/mono/README.md

 On this approach you need to carefully modify and update the `go.mod`s and the `go.sum`s in the same commit so it can be tagged all at once.

-> ![NOTE]: The interdependencies should have already pre-aligned with
+> [!NOTE] The interdependencies should have already pre-aligned with
 > `go work sync` to avoid surprises.

 First step is to set `core` module dependency to `api` to the new version